bkil/gemiweb0/doc/js-choices.md

 ### Date

 * Verdict: partial
-* Restriction: only getting the current time as a Unix epoch and converting it to a number is supported.
-Ensure storage on enough bits.
-Consider returning the locale time offset.
+* Restriction: You can only subtract two Date objects from each other to get the elapsed time in milliseconds, add a Date and a Number offset to result in a Date and divide or compute modulo of a Date by a Number (usually 1000) as taken in number of milliseconds since Unix epoch.
+This should allow for Number to be represented on 32 bits.
+Consider methods for returning the locale time offset.
 * Implementation complexity: high if unrestricted
 * Incidence rate: low
 * Workaround: library